Eryn Beth McClary

 • Clothing/Jewelry Description A leopard-print body suit and black knee-length overalls.
 A photograph of McClary's clothes is posted with this case summary.

-• Medical Conditions McClary was addicted to heroin at the time of her disappearance.
+• Medical Conditions McClary was addicted to heroin and Valium at the time of her disappearance.

-• Distinguishing Characteristics Caucasian female.
+• Distinguishing Characteristics White female.
 Red hair, hazel eyes.

 Details of Disappearance